restic/restic/doc/060_forget.rst

 Removing backup snapshots
 #########################

 All backup space is finite, so restic allows removing old snapshots.
 This can be done either manually (by specifying a snapshot ID to remove) or by using a policy that describes which snapshots to forget.
-For all remove operations, two commands need to be called in sequence:
-``forget`` to remove a snapshot and ``prune`` to remove the remaining data that was only referenced by this snapshot from the repository.
-This can be automated with the ``--prune`` option of the ``forget`` command, which runs ``prune`` automatically if snapshots have been removed.
+For all remove operations, two commands need to be called in sequence: ``forget`` to remove snapshots, and ``prune`` to remove the remaining data that was referenced only by the removed snapshots.
+The latter can be automated with the ``--prune`` option of ``forget``, which runs ``prune`` automatically if any snapshots were actually removed.

 Pruning snapshots can be a time-consuming process, depending on the number of snapshots and data to process.
 During a prune operation, the